ulbmuenster/invenio-oaipmh-scythe/docs/tutorial.md

 This section gives a brief overview on how to use oaipmh-scythe for querying OAI interfaces.

-## Initialize an OAI-PMH Interface
+## Initializing an OAI-PMH Interface

 To make a connection to an OAI-PMH interface, you need to import the Scythe class: